uoftgasa/uoftgasa.github.io/markdown/index.md

 	- Secretary
 		- The secretary is responsible for recording events relevant to GASA and disseminating notes to the membership.
 - **Internal Positions/Committees**
-	- Mediation Committee
+	- Mediation Committee (3)
+		- The mediation committee takes responsibility for specific issues that effect one or many graduate student(
 	- Talk Show Host
 	- Course Committee (2-3)
-	- Mini Course Coordinatory
+	- Mini Course Coordinator
-	- Professional Development Committee
+	- Professional Development Committee (3)
-	- Mental Health Committee
+	- Mental Health Committee (3)
-	- Social Committee
+	- Social Committee (3-4)
 	- Webmaster
 - **Social Positions**
 	- Dinner with the Speaker
+	- Quals/Thesis Celebration
 	- Coffee Master
 	- Tea Master
+	- Paint Master
 	- 	Friends of the Editor
-	- Paint Master
 - **Representatives to external committees/organizations**
 	- CASCA Rep
 	- GSU Rep